-Co-Founder and Director of Research at the new Vector Institute for Artificial Intelligence
+Co-Founder and Director of Research at the Vector Institute for Artificial Intelligence

 Senior Fellow, Canadian Institute for Advanced Research